 Talk about a luxe shopping experience.
 The fact that it was literally right below my hotel, I could see everything and was instantly intrigued.

-But, since I don’t like spending time shopping while on trips, I decided to just stroll through after exploring Temple Square.. not that I would have the energy to shop honestly.
+But, since I don’t like spending time shopping while on trips, I decided to just take a quick stroll through City Creek Center after exploring Temple Square.. not that I would have the energy to shop honestly.

 Plan a trip to the North Shore of Lake Tahoe.
 Visit Olympic Village, go snorkeling, and more.

 The main reason we went to SLC on our Northwest trip, was so I could visit a friend I don’t see too often.
 We were headed in that direction.
 It was perfect timing.
-So, even though I wasn’t feeling my best, I was going to see her.
+So, even though I wasn’t feeling my best, I couldn’t miss seeing her.

 We planned a girl’s day at a spa called Richelle’s.
-Unfortunately, they didn’t put us down for the right time and we couldn’t get our treatment.
+Unfortunately, they didn’t put us down for the right time so we couldn’t get our treatment.
+(This was pre COVID)

-Because we scheduled those appointments weeks in advance and didn’t have another plan since I wasn’t in town long, just had the day with my friend, we drove around for an hour to find a nail salon open.
+Because we scheduled those appointments weeks in advance and didn’t have another plan since I wasn’t in town long, we drove around for an hour to find a nail salon open.
 Finally we found one but, I ended up having to pay them extra so they would stay open for us.